Josip Dabro

 Josip Dabro (born 5 January 1983) is a Croatian politician who served as Minister of Agriculture and as a Deputy Prime Minister from 2024 to 2025.
 From 16 to 17 May 2024, he was a member of the Croatian Parliament.
-Since 2023, he has served as secretary general of the Homeland Movement.
+From 2023 to 2026 he served as secretary general of the Homeland Movement.
 Dabro resigned from his position as minister after a video of him shooting a gun nine times out the car window leaked to the press.